IdMineThat/IsotopeC_Android_Miner/README.md

-# tidecoin-android-miner
+# IsotopeC-android-miner

 ## Start Mining
-- Scan your TDC Address
+- Scan your ISO Address
 - Choosing a mining pool.
 As of the development, 'tidecoin.ru' was a good choice, since very small amounts are paid out.
 - Set battery level and maximum battery temperature.
 - Set if you also like to mine with battery / mobile data.